FINDLINK

 It can thus be used to find out why you are unexpectedly getting

-a message like this on opening the workbook
+messages like these on opening the workbook

 .